Class action attorneys investigating deceptive banking practices & reviewing unfair bank overdraft fee claims

 Your bank charges an “overdraft fee” when the funds in your account are not enough to cover a purchase or payment.
-The moment you notice an unreasonable overdraft fee in your account, it’s important to act right away — contact your bank to ensure they stop charging you, and reach out to an attorney to discuss your rights and potential legal actions.
+The moment you notice an unreasonable overdraft fee in your account, it’s important to act right away.
+Contact your bank to ensure they stop charging you, and reach out to an attorney to discuss your rights and potential legal actions.

-You’re likely not the first person to be blindsided by an unauthorized overdraft fee, and you certainly won’t be the last until the bank is legally obligated to cease its overdraft practices.
-By contacting an attorney, you could join or prompt the formation of a class action lawsuit — a group claim that can save time and legal fees for you and other plaintiffs dealing with the same issue.
-In class actions, the strongest case is selected to represent the rest, and all class members share in the results of just one comprehensive decision.
+You’re likely not the first person to be blindsided by an unauthorized overdraft fee.
+You certainly won’t be the last until the bank is legally obligated to cease its overdraft practices.
+By contacting an attorney, you could join or prompt the formation of a class action lawsuit, which is a group claim that can save time and legal fees for you and other plaintiffs dealing with the same issue.

-If you have an issue with bank overdraft fees, it could be a case of fraud.
+If you have a major issue or ongoing problems with bank overdraft fees, it could be a case of fraud.
 Your decision to speak with an attorney today could ensure you claim your share of an impending class action suit, or your case could be the one that reveals the problem.
-Contact The Lyon Firm at our Cincinnati offices by calling (513) 381-2333 or by filling out our online form to schedule a free consultation.
-One call could begin a process that compensates you, alerts others, and prompts industry-wide reform for unfair overdraft practices.

 The maximum number of bank overdraft fees charged each day differs between banks.
 However, most banking institutions cap their charges between 4-6 overdraft fees per day (though some banks may charge as many as 12 fees to a person’s account in a 24-hour period).